Serving

 • Typical fainter star: TOI 2420, Teff=5700K, V sini=6km/s, Vmag=11.5, median uncertainty = 33m/s, tint=45 min (per individual telescope)

-The allocated observations are queue scheduled and data is reduced within a few days of each observation and a summary with preliminary RV results are sent through via email to the requesting astronomer.
-For spectroscopy, all telescopes available will observe the same target individually for each observation.
-The individual telescope observations can be combined as independent measurements to produce a more precise result (i.e. all four telescopes combined will provide an uncertainty approximately half the size of that from one telescope).
-In addition, the project provides a spectroscopic diagnoistic plot for each observation:
+All telescopes available will observe the same target individually for each observation.
+The individual telescope observations can be combined as independent measurements to produce a more precise result (i.e., all four telescopes combined will provide an uncertainty approximately half the size of that from one telescope).
+In addition, the project provides a spectroscopic diagnoistic plot for each observation, an example of which is shown here:

-Spectroscopic diagnostic plot show the spectrum and model fit with stellar parameter output values, the correlation profile associated with the radial velocity, the derived line profile, and an zoomed in view of the Na-D doublet.
-Click here to download higher res version.
+A spectrum and corresponding model fit used to determine stellar parameters, the correlation profile associated with the radial velocity, the derived line profile, and a zoomed-in view of the Na-D doublet.
+Click here to download a high-resolution version.

 Photometry